David Fox (footballer): Plymouth Argyle

 He was offered a new contract by Plymouth at the end of the 2017–18 season, and again at the end of the 2018–19 season, but rejected the second in favour of a move closer to home.
 He later joined his brother at Leek County School Old Boys in the Staffordshire County Senior League.

 International career

 Fox played for England Under-20s in the 2003 FIFA World Youth Championship.

+Post-playing career

+In May 2025, Fox returned to Plymouth Argyle as head of football operations.
+He had previously held the role of loans manager at both Huddersfield Town and Leicester City.